 Competent, caring adult volunteers are an Essential Element of the Iowa 4-H program.
 Volunteers contribute their time and talents to 4-H and in return 4-H has the responsibility to provide them with the positive youth development knowledge and skills they need to effectively work with youth.

 “My intimidation of working with youth was eliminated.
 I realized I had knowledge to give about things I never considered before.”

 ~ 4-H volunteer

 The link for new volunteer training is in the red box at the bottom right.

 Volunteers who are club, project, or Clover Kid lead or assistant lead volunteers are required to attend an annual training that strengthens their positive youth development knowledge and skills.
 Training occurs in each county and is designated as the annual training module.

-Volunteers: watch your county website or county newsletter for information about one of these upcoming trainings for 2013-2014.
+Volunteers: watch your county website or county newsletter for information about upcoming training for 2014-2015.